Henry Cow: Early years

 Fred Frith met Tim Hodgkinson, a fellow student, in a blues club at Cambridge University in May 1968.
 Recognising their mutual open-minded approach to music, the two began performing together, playing a variety of musical styles including "dada blues" and "neo-Hiroshima".
 One of Henry Cow's first concerts was supporting Pink Floyd at the Architects' Ball at Homerton College, Cambridge, on 12 June 1968.

-In October 1968 Henry Cow expanded when they were joined by Andy Powell (bass guitar), David Attwooll (drums) and Rob Brooks (rhythm guitar).
+In October 1968, Henry Cow expanded when they were joined by Andy Powell (bass guitar), David Attwooll (drums) and Rob Brooks (rhythm guitar).
 They performed with this line-up until December that year, when Frith, Hodgkinson and Powell split off from the rest of the group and became a trio.
 Powell at the time was studying music at King's College under Roger Smalley, the resident composer.
 Smalley was influential in Henry Cow's early development.
 He exposed them to a variety of new music from bands and musicians like Soft Machine, Captain Beefheart and Frank Zappa.
 Smalley also introduced them to the idea of writing long and complex musical pieces for rock groups.
 It was at this time that Henry Cow began writing music to challenge their collective ability to play, then using it to improve on themselves.

 As a trio, with Frith on bass guitar, Powell on drums and Hodgkinson playing an organ that Frith and Powell had persuaded him to learn, Henry Cow performed a number of gigs on the university calendar, including the annual Architects' Ball and the Midsummer Common Festival, as well as a performance on the roof of a 14-storey building in Cambridge.
 In April 1969, Powell left and the band reverted to a duo, with Frith playing violin and Hodgkinson on keyboards and reeds.
 In October 1969 philosopher Galen Strawson auditioned for the band.
-Later, Frith and Hodgkinson persuaded bassist John Greaves to join the band, and with the services of a couple of temporary drummers and then Sean Jenkins, Henry Cow performed as a quartet for the next eight months.
+Later, Frith and Hodgkinson persuaded bassist John Greaves to join the band; with the services of a couple of temporary drummers and then Sean Jenkins, Henry Cow performed as a quartet for the next eight months.
 In May 1971, Martin Ditcham replaced Jenkins on drums, and with this line-up they played at several events, including the Glastonbury Festival alongside Gong in June 1971.

 Ditcham left in July 1971, and it was not until September that year that the drummer's seat was filled again, this time by Chris Cutler.
 Responding to one of Cutler's adverts in Melody Maker, the band invited him to a rehearsal, and it was only when Cutler joined that Henry Cow settled into a permanent core of Frith, Hodgkinson, Cutler and Greaves.
 The band then relocated to London, where they began an aggressive rehearsal schedule.